Case View

 ## Linking a Filing to an Existing Case

-1. Open the filing.
+1. Open the filing in the review screen.

 2. In the filing details section, click the CMS case field.